Text and Data Mining: How the Future TDM workshop highlighted the draft exception must be improved for TDM to have a future in Europe

 Ensure that any security or integrity measures implemented by rightholders are open to a rigorous scrutiny and must abide by a set of parameters that prevent abuse.

 Caroline is coordinator of the Copyright 4 Creativity (C4C) coalition.
 She is also the founder and Managing Director of N-square Consulting (N²), a Brussels-based public affairs firm.
 She is the author of ‘iLobby.eu: Survival Guide to EU Lobbying, Including the Use of Social Media’.
+[All content from this author is made available under a CC BY 4.0 license]

 Make a Difference